roshini218/restaurant-management-system/README.md

-# 🍽️ Snack n Joy — Restaurant Management System
+# 🍽️ Regal Crest — Restaurant Management System

 A full-stack Restaurant Management System built with **React**, **Node.js (Express)**, and **SQLite**.
 Designed as a DBMS project with a schema-first, SQL-centric architecture where all database logic is centralized in the `/db` directory.